 Reference:

-3. Feline lower urinary tract disease.
-(2021, March 17).
-Animal Health Topics / School of Veterinary Medicine.
+- Feline Lower Urinary Tract Disease.
+(2021, March 18).
+Animal Health Topics / School of Veterinary Medicine. https://healthtopics.vetmed.ucdavis.edu/health-topics/feline-lower-urinary-tract-disease